SolarLune/bdx/README.md

 You can find the latest release [here](https://github.com/GoranM/bdx/releases).

-Download bdx.zip (should be a green button).
+Download bdx.zip.
 Once you have it, you can install it like any other blender addon - In User Preferences, click on the "Install from File" button, then find and install bdx.zip.

 After that, you just need to enable it (you can find it in the Import-Export category - Testing support level), and then Save User Settings, so you don't have to re-enable after every blender restart.